40-percent/40percent-wiki/why.md

   instead of the fingers to the keys has advantages.

 In the end,
-  small keyboards are a collection of personal choices and trade-offs about people's situation, typing and hands.
+  small keyboards are a collection of choices and trade-offs about people's situation, typing and hands.

 ## Example keymap